oqtane/OqtaneSSR/README.md

 - StreamRendering is required in order for rendering to work properly.
 This issue has been reported to Microsoft and is still open - https://github.com/dotnet/aspnetcore/issues/54157

-# Next Steps

-This project is a work in progress.
-The goal is to simulate as many core concepts of Oqtane as possible to evaluate the challenges or gaps which may exist in Blazor SSR for supporting a modular application framework like Oqtane.